-The annual capital budget provides for financing the construction of immediate projects for the current fiscal year; the 5-Year Capital Facilities Plan sets priorities for establishing and financing projects during the five (5) succeeding fiscal years; and the Public Facilities Element of the General Plan presents a longer term, more comprehensive view that addresses the existing infrastructure of the community and addresses projected needs over the next 30-50 years.
+The Public Facilities Element of the General Plan presents a longer term, more comprehensive view that addresses the existing infrastructure of the community and addresses projected needs over the next 30-50 years.

 The location, size, timing, and financing of major streets, water, sewer, and drainage systems, parks and playgrounds, police and fire stations, and libraries must be planned well in advance of their construction as a means of minimizing their cost, optimizing their usefulness, and maximizing their public benefits and private sector support.